samirllama/samirllama/README.md

 ### Hi there 👋
-🦖 I am fullstack Software Engineer based out of Chicago.
+🦖 I'm Samir, passionate Software Engineer based out of Chicago.
 <br>

 ## Connect with me